 Open from 7 am until 11 pm, this is the only restaurant that is open all day.

 Arrecifes Seafood & Steakhouse.
 As the name suggests, here you can have a steak and some seafood as you eat at the open air restaurant located on the beach.
+The views here are absolutely gorgeous!

 Open from 6pm to 10 pm, Tuesday to Sunday.

 La Cascada Tequila Bar.
 This bar is located on the third floor, and is where we spent a great evening playing pool and drinking beers.
 They have music playing the whole time, and various sports events on the tv.
+The vibe was relaxed and it was a fun way to pass a few hours before bed.

 Open from 5 pm until midnight, every day.